Osteopath near Macquarie Park

 Your first visit to an Osteopath – What to expect?

-During your first Osteopathic consultation, your treating Osteopath will take note of your case history to establish when your pain first started, what your current symptoms and concerns are and how they have changed with time, the treatments (if any) you have recieved to date, and the impact your condition may be having on your life.
+During your first Osteopathic consultation, your treating Osteopath will take note of your case history to establish when your pain first started, what your current symptoms and concerns are and how they have changed with time, the treatments (if any) you have received to date, and the impact your condition may be having on your life.

 After going through your case history, your Osteopath will carry out a hands-on examination.
 This will include various tests of the joints, muscles, nervous system and spine.